obcode/glabs/README.md

-  check       check course config generate    Generate repositories for each student. help        Help about any command show-config Show config of a course version     Print the version number of Glabs
+  check       check course config generate    Generate repositories for each student. help        Help about any command show        Show config of an assignment version     Print the version number of Glabs

 Flags: